 So it’s fair to say that if a business employs casuals covered by an Award, it will be unavoidable.
 However, an employer can refuse a casual employee’s request to convert to permanent in a number of circumstances.
 For example, if:

 - the employer knows or could reasonably foresee that the casual employee’s position will cease to exist in the near future; or

 - within the next 12 months, the employee’s hours significantly change or reduce; or

 - the conversion would require a significant adjustment to the casual’s hours of work to accommodate them in permanent (part-time or full-time) employment, in accordance with the terms of the applicable modern award; or

 - on other reasonable grounds based on facts that the employer knows or can reasonably foresee.

-For example, if the casual was employed to work on a particular project that the employer knows for certain will last only for 14 months; or if the casual’s work hours are going to significantly change or reduce completely within the next few months due to a product line being discontinued or the introduction of a new technology, those would likely be considered the reasonable requirements of the business and the employer would be able to decline the casual’s request.
+For example, if the employee works on a particular project that the employer knows will last only for 14 months.
+Also, if the casual’s work hours are going to significantly change or reduce completely within the next few months.
+This may be due to a product line being discontinued or the introduction of a new technology, those would likely be considered the reasonable requirements of the business and the employer would be able to decline the casual’s request.

 If you’d like to know more or get some advice on how to handle this situation if it comes up in your business, get in touch with our friendly team!